happytallon/happytallon.github.io/about.md

 #### As Web Developer
 My career as a developer began in 2013 at [**Level Up!
 Games**][levelup] as a **.NET Developer**, working on features for the company's websites.
 In 2015, I was selected to join a team responsible for starting the development of a game distribution platform in Brazil, known today as [**Hype**][hype].

 In 2016, I left **Level Up!** and started to think about my career.
 That's when I decided to create my first game using ***RPG Maker*** with a friend.
-Thanks to this game I realized that this was what I wanted to do, but I also understood that it wouldn't be easy as I thought.
+Thanks to this game I realized that this was what I wanted to do, but I also understood that it wouldn't be as easy as I thought.
 Therefore, I decided to find a .NET job and gradually study game development.

 In 2018, I got a position as a **Web Developer** at [**MadeinWeb**][madeinweb], which was one of my best experiences.
 Thanks to some amazing people, I had the opportunity to grow in different skills, both technical and soft.
 Meanwhile, I began my degree in *Digital Games at Cruzeiro do Sul* university and started working on some personal projects on my free time.